 - A voter requests to be removed from the voter list

 Several types of correspondence may be mailed to voters for address list maintenance purposes.
-In some cases, voters may be notified of any ineligibility issue by certified letter, return receipt requested, and by first-class mail.
+Voters may be notified of any ineligibility issue by certified letter, return receipt requested, and by first-class mail.
 It is important to return any received mail, contact our office, or update your registration as soon as possible should you receive correspondence from our office.
+If you receive mail from our office that is addressed to someone who is not at your address, please make a note on the piece of mail and return it.

 Once a voter is designated ineligible or removed from the voter file, the voter must re-register in order to become eligible to vote.